 |Three Months Ended|

-The Board of Directors has declared an increased quarterly cash dividend of $0.43 per share.
-The dividend will be paid on or about June 30, 2015 to shareholders on record as of June 15, 2015, and the ex-dividend date at the New York Stock Exchange will be June 11, 2015.
-This will be the 45th consecutive quarterly dividend declared by the Company.
+The Board of Directors has declared a quarterly cash dividend of $0.41 per share, and Ship Finance has now declared dividends for 42 consecutive quarters.
+The dividend will be paid on or about September 30, 2014 to shareholders on record as of September 12, 2014.
+The ex-dividend date will be September 10, 2014.

-The Company reported total U.S. GAAP operating revenues on a consolidated basis of $90.1 million, or $0.96 per share, in the first quarter of 2015.
-This number excludes $9.6 million of revenues classified as 'repayment of investments in finance lease', and $53.2 million of charter revenues earned by 100% owned assets classified as 'investment in associate'.
+The Company reported total U.S. GAAP operating revenues on a consolidated basis of $73.0 million, or $0.78 per share, in the second quarter of 2014.
+This number excludes $11.3 million of revenues classified as 'repayment of investments in finance lease', and also excludes $73.7 million of charter revenues earned by assets classified as 'investment in associate'.

-The cash sweep agreement with Frontline had a positive effect of $9.9 million, or $0.11 per share in the first quarter.
-For the full year 2014 a total cash sweep of $32.7 million was recorded and paid to the Company in March 2015.
-There was also a $0.2 million profit share in the first quarter relating to some of our dry-bulk vessels.
+The cash sweep agreement with subsidiaries of Frontline had a positive effect of $1.8 million, or $0.02 per share in the quarter despite the soft tanker market in the quarter.
+The cash sweep for the full year 2014 will be payable in March 2015.
+There was also a $0.3 million profit share in the quarter relating to four Handysize dry-bulk carriers.